 The Eagle Rock Trail passes through Capon Springs Hunt Club, which is private property, so stay on the trail and please, leave no trace.
 Bears also inhabit the area, so be aware.
 Our crew was pretty loud, so I think the bears decided to go another direction!

 If you’re new to hiking, Winchester is a great place to start.
-The staff at Mountain Trails — Outdoor Equipment Store and Education Center — will help you with supplies and offer advice for your hike.
-They’re opening a new location in Front Royal, VA soon, which will offer family friendly day hikes, overnight hiking adventures and rock climbing training.
-I have a feeling the location will be very successful, as I got to experience their knowledge and passion for hiking first hand!
+The staff at Mountain Trails, an Outdoor Equipment Store and Education Center, will help you with supplies and offer advice for your hike.

 The Tuscarora Trail